rix1/rix1-next-starter/README.md

 The kitchen has the following prepared for you

 - NextJS
-- Tachyons (from CDN) and Emotion for styling
+- Tachyons (from CDN) and styled-jsx for styling
 - Flow
 - Jest
 - ESLint